Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Statement of Results

 The core theoretical contribution of our analysis is the following probabilistic data sensitivity bound stated in Theorem \ref{thm:sensitivity_objective_perturbation} that characterizes the distributional perturbation of the private estimator $\param^{\textup{priv}}$ due to a change in a single data point.

 A key challenge arises from the algorithm's two-stage structure: changing a single data point ($\mathcal{D}\mapsto \mathcal{D}$') alters the private estimator $\param^{\textup{priv}}$ through two distinct channels—first by changing the weights in the first stage ($\w(\mathcal{D})\mapsto \w(\mathcal{D}')$), and second by directly affecting the training data in the weighted ERM in the second stage ($\mathcal{D}\mapsto \mathcal{D}'$).
-Consequently, the overall statistical property of the private estimator $\param^{\textup{priv}}(\mathcal{D}')$ critically depends on how much the weights are perturbed and also how sensitive the solution of the weighted ERM depends on the input data.
+Consequently, the overall statistical property of the private estimator $\param^{\textup{priv}}(\mathcal{D}')$ critically depends on how much the weights are perturbed and also how sensitive the solution of the weighted ERM is to the input data.
 Our general data sensitivity bound in Theorem \ref{thm:sensitivity_objective_perturbation} formalizes this dependency, establishing a precise relationship between data perturbation and the resulting final private estimator $\param^{\textup{priv}}$.
+Proofs of results stated in this subsection are provided in Appendix, unless stated otherwise.

 \begin{theorem}[Data Sensitivity Bound for DP-2ERM via Objective Perturbation] Fix size-$n$ datasets $\mathcal{D}$ and $\mathcal{D}'$ that differ by at most one point and let $\w=(w_{1},\dots,w_{n})$ and $\w'=(w_{1}',\dots,w_{n}')$ be the non-private optimal sample weights solving \eqref{eq:find_optimal_weight} for the datasets $\mathcal{D}$ and $\mathcal{D}'$, respectively.
 Define $W_{1}=W_{1}(\mathcal{D},\mathcal{D'})$ and $W_{2}=W_{2}(\mathcal{D},\mathcal{D'})$ by